Home

 3. If the hips are not in the ideal position, the muscles are not at their ideal length to contract and therefore functionally weaker, putting more stress on the knees.

 As an athlete you must always be aware of your posture.
 This knowledge, combined with knowing how to achieve a good defensive position will instantaneously make you move better.
+Review the above exercises for posture.

 For Example: